neetra/OneStopBlogsAPI/README.md

 # Test with postman resources
-- [here](https://drive.google.com/drive/folders/1uzqRkrUMuRBnzrDTGT3IxTJVim7-nOdZ?usp=sharing) is the postman collection
+- [here](Output/Postman/Blogs.postman_collection.json) is the postman collection
-- Import the postman collection and environment.
+- Import the postman collection
-- Set values of url and token.
+- In enviornment.
+Set values of url.
 - Refer demo video